Skeleton550/DargonsAndDungins/source/content/Vecna Eve of Ruin/Public/Characters/Wizards Three/Tasha.md

 Tasha is another wizard well known for her power and knowledge of the Abyss.
 The version of Tasha that the players meet is a younger Tasha from the past still just as powerful but not Tasha the Witch Queen.
 She is very good friends with [[Alustriel Silverhand|Alustriel]] and came to her aid to stop Vecna immediately without hesitation.

+[[Rix]] is a huge fan of Tasha and her works and was in awe when the party came across her and the other wizards.